-With 200,000+ employees worldwide, HCL Technologies is acutely exposed to these challenges.
+With 200,000+ employees worldwide, HCLTech is acutely exposed to these challenges.
 “Every service firm and manufacturing firm has been talking about the competition for labor and the fact that they have to look hard and pay more,” says Wolf.

 “The hot labor market is a problem created by good thing,” he says, referring to the stimulus required to aid recovery from the pandemic.

-For HCL Technologies, nurturing talent as young as high school age and retaining graduates is the solution to plugging the skills gap.
-HCL is also tapping emerging markets from Guatemala to Romania to Sri Lanka for additional talent pools outside India, as well as offering creative talent attraction programs.
+For HCLTech, nurturing talent as young as high school age and retaining graduates is the solution to plugging the skills gap.
+HCLTech is also tapping emerging markets from Guatemala to Romania to Sri Lanka for additional talent pools outside India, as well as offering creative talent attraction programs.

 These themes will no doubt resonate with many delegates at this year’s Davos – the first in-person event since 2020, under the headline theme of 'working Together, restoring Trust'.

 “What I really love about Davos is that while there are good macro insights, the 1-1 sessions give a really good micro view,” adds Vijayakumar.

 “These sessions are a window to the world and how stakeholders are thinking about these challenges.”